GeekAndDadDad/chore/README.md

       - "@username " assigns username chore as chore owner, erases "@username "
       - "#hashtag " adds hashtag to tag list, erases "#hashtag "
       - "chore name:" makes that chore a section grouping
-  - Clicking a chore selects that chore, places its details in the stop, and its work product in the kick
+  - Clicking a chore selects that chore, places its details in the Stop, and its work product in the Kick
   - Right click menu
       - open chore as root in new tab
       - copy chore